 There’s so much to see, do and eat within the country’s borders… heck, you could spend a lifetime exploring England alone.

-This guide will cover what you can do during a two day break to the picturesque city of York, in England’s north.
+This guide will cover what you can do during a York weekend break, in England’s north.

 It’s a place that’s filled with plenty of history, good food and fun activities to get yourself into, making it the perfect city break from London and the other bigger cities of the UK.

-If you like stained glass windows, you wont be disappointed by the inside, which contains over 100 windows featuring historic images.
-Some of the more famous are the Pilgrimage Window and beautiful Great Rose Window.
+If you like stained glass windows, you wont be disappointed by the interior of the Minster, which contains over 100 windows featuring historic images.
+Some of the more famous works are the Pilgrimage Window and beautiful Great Rose Window.

 Also, here I was thinking that a cathedral and minster were essentially the same thing.
 According to the internet, whose information should never be taken at face value, this is simply not the case.
 Minster is apparently a honorific title attributed to churches from the Anglo-saxon period.